This section describes the mechanisms to start and stop the UnifyFS server processes within a job allocation.

 for further details on customizing the UnifyFS runtime configuration.

-unifyfs provides command-line options to choose the client mountpoint,
+unifyfs provides command-line options to select the shared file system path,

-adjust the consistency model, and control stage-in and stage-out of files.
+choose the client mountpoint, and control stage-in and stage-out of files.

 The full usage for